Teycir/Chuckle/README.md

 **Step 1: Install Chuckle (2 minutes)**
 1. Open Chrome and go to `chrome://extensions/`
 2. Turn on "Developer mode" (top right corner)
-3. Click "Load unpacked" and select the Chuckle folder
+3. Click "Load unpacked" and select under the Chuckle folder the folder dist
 4. You'll see the Chuckle icon appear in your browser

 **Step 2: Get Your Free AI Key (1 minute)**